 The Freedom Theatre operates in Jenin Refugee Camp, which is among the most severely affected areas by decades of Israeli occupation and internal conflicts.
 Jenin camp is largely isolated – culturally, economically and politically.
 This sense of isolation runs deep within the camp and particularly affects the young generation.

-The Freedom Theatre plays an important role in strengthening resilience and contravening feelings of apathy and hopelessness by contributing to enriching cultural life in Jenin camp and its surroundings.
-Since The Freedom Theatre opened its doors in 2006, culture and the arts have been brought back to centre stage in the community.
-More than 100 000 aspiring artists, spectators, visitors and friends have come together in the theatre to engage, perform, create and excel.
+The Freedom Theatre plays an important role in strengthening resilience and contravening feelings of apathy and hopelessness by contributing to enriching the cultural life in Jenin camp and its surroundings.
+Since The Freedom Theatre opened its doors in 2006, more than 100 000 aspiring artists, spectators, visitors and friends have come together in the theatre to engage, perform and create.